New Zealand parliament speaker soothes baby as debate rages

 Speaker Trevor Mallard held baby Tutanekai for about 15 minutes during a fiery general debate Wednesday after spotting lawmaker Tamati Coffey with his 6-week-old son.

-Mallard said Friday he’s been trying to make parliament a more baby-friendly place by adding baby chairs, family rooms and soon, a slide.
+Mallard said Friday he’s been trying to make parliament a more family-friendly place by adding baby chairs, family rooms and, soon, a slide.
 He’s also increased the flexibility around family leave for lawmakers.

+Mallard, who has six grandchildren, said he’s worked hard to help out his colleagues.
+And he’s been in plenty of demand: There are currently seven lawmakers with babies and he figures there have been a dozen since he began his role nearly two years ago.

+“I enjoy cuddling them and seem to have some ability to settle them,” he said.

-New Zealand Prime Minister Jacinda Ardern in 2018 became just the second elected world leader in modern history to give birth while holding office after having daughter Neve.
+The most famous parliamentary infant is Neve, the daughter of Prime Minister Jacinda Ardern, who in June 2018 became just the second elected world leader in modern history to give birth while holding office.

+Coffey said he’d just gotten back to work after he and husband Tim Smith had their baby via a surrogate mother last month.
+He said he doesn’t usually plan to bring his son to parliament but thought it would be good to let his colleagues meet and cuddle the boy and get some selfies with him.

+He said he’s been getting plenty of messages after the images of Mallard spread far and wide.